 It might have been easier from a party platform standpoint to side against increased government benefits for public workers, but Kavanaugh may have decided the case based on a sound interpretation of federal labor law, not politics.

-Although Nina Pillard has been nominated to take his vacated seat, the Reagan-nominated Ginsberg managed to eek out a fairly important regulatory decision in 2013 before he bid adieu to the court.
+Although Nina Pillard has been nominated to take his vacated seat, the Reagan-nominated Ginsburg managed to eek out a fairly important regulatory decision in 2013 before he bid adieu to the court.